 Aspect Ratios: Benefits and Downsides

-- Disadvantages: Most, if not all, high quality home theater projectors being marketed these days are in native 16:9.
+- Disadvantages: Most, if not all, high quality home theater projectors being manufactured these days are native 16:9.
 As such, it can be hard to find a 4:3 projector that delivers video rivaling the quality of the 16:9 home theater models.
 And since most 4:3 projectors are in resolutions such as 800x600, 1024x768, and 1400x1050, it means that all video content will need to be scaled to fit the projector's native resolution.

 - Advantages: For HDTV, widescreen DVD, and Blu-Ray, 16:9 is the logical choice.
 All HDTV broadcast material is in 16:9, and it will be displayed in its full glory, without black bars, on a native 16:9 projector.
 And there is a lot of 16:9 programming available.
 There are many 16:9 projectors to choose from, and many of them are designed specifically for high quality home theater.

 - Disadvantages: While 16:9 programming looks larger than life, 4:3 material displayed on a 16:9 projector can appear downright tiny.
 Generally it is centered on a 16:9 screen with black columns on each side.
 Of course, if you don't watch any 4:3 content, this is not an issue.
 Alternatively, if you watch a lot of movies that are wider than 16:9, you will have black bars above and below the image.
 A masking system can be used to close the screen's active surface area to fit the format of the movie you are viewing.
 This makes the picture look better, but it adds cost to your system.
 If you don't want to go through the trouble of purchasing and installing a masking system, you'll need to live with black bars for content that is not 16:9.
 Fortunately, home theater projectors these days have vastly improved black levels compared to those of past years, making these black bars less noticeable and reducing the need for electronic masking.